Summary .NET Conf 2021 | What's New in .NET 6 and Much More!

 1 - What's New in NET 6

-Let's begin just like the presentation did; the first thing that stood out was the advent of .NET 6 and how the .NET team has built libraries that unify development for any type of app
+Let's start just as the presentation did: the first thing we saw was the introduction of .NET 6 and how the .NET team created libraries that allow us to unify development for any type of app

 unified libraries .net

-This means that if we want to develop web apps, cloud applications, desktop apps, games, or apps for a Raspberry Pi, the vast majority of the code will be the same, since it's at compile time when .NET 6 takes care of compiling to the specific target you need.
+This means that if we want to build web applications, cloud applications, desktop apps, games, or apps on a Raspberry Pi, most of our code will be the same, since it's at compile time that .NET 6 takes care of compiling for what you need.

-A recurring theme throughout the conference was performance and how much it has improved over previous versions.
-They noted that .NET 6 is up to 92% faster than .NET 5.
+A constant topic throughout the conference was performance and how much it’s improved over previous versions.
+They mentioned that .NET 6 is up to 92% faster than .NET 5.

 netconf rendimiento

-Of course, a lot of time was devoted to presenting what's new in C# 10, which we already covered in this post.
-For example, global usings, improvements in lambdas, and minimal APIs.
+Of course, a lot of time was devoted to presenting C# 10 and its new features, which we already covered in this post.
+For example, global usings, lambda improvements, or minimal APIs.

 1.1 - Simplifying Development and Minimal APIs

-There was a lot of content related to Minimal APIs.
-I previously wrote a post sharing my opinion, and in that post I mentioned some concerns I had, and I think those concerns have been confirmed
+There was a lot of content around Minimal APIs.
+I even wrote a post giving my opinion, and in that post I listed my concerns, and I think these have been confirmed

-The goal of Minimal APIs, as well as high-level programs, is 100% clear, since it was repeated constantly during the conference: Simplify the language, making things easier to attract new developers with experience in other languages like JavaScript.
+The goal of minimal APIs, as well as high-level programs, is crystal clear and was repeatedly emphasized at the conference: Simplify the language, making things easier to attract new developers who already have experience with other languages like JavaScript.

-In my opinion, the goal is to attract those developers who know using nodeJS or expressJS isn't the best backend option, but .NET was much more complex so they hesitated to make the switch.
+In my opinion, the goal is to attract all those developers who know that using nodeJS or expressJS is not the best option for backends, but .NET was much more complex and they were reluctant to jump in.

 caos en minimal apis

-This image is just a fragment of what was a single file with 30 endpoints.
-If things get a bit complicated, you end up with 2,000 lines of code in a single file.
+This is just a snippet of what was a single file with 30 endpoints, once things get even a little complicated, you end up with 2,000 lines of code in a single file.

-Obviously, there are ways to clean this up and techniques to implement "clean minimal APIs", but unfortunately none were shown.
+Obviously, there are ways to clean this up, and techniques to implement that result in "clean minimal APIs", but unfortunately none of them were covered.

 2 - Visual Studio 2022

-Another novelty was the new version of Visual Studio.
-While there wasn't a dedicated conference (it was the day before), they showed new features and how things work under the hood.
+Another big announcement was the new version of Visual Studio.
+While there was no dedicated conference (it was the previous day), they did show new features and how things work behind the scenes.

-They made a significant, really significant emphasis on hot reload, which amazed me because, as you know from the video I made on YouTube, there were initially plans to remove it.
-But I'm glad they finally included it for everyone free of charge.
+A lot, and I mean a lot, of emphasis was placed on hot reload, which blew me away because as you know from the video I made on YouTube, they planned to remove it.
+But in the end, I'm glad they included it for free for everyone.

-In the videos I've recently made, I've already been using VS22, so I've tested it.
-One of the main changes is the interface, which I personally like.
+In the videos I've made recently, I'm already using VS22, so I've tested it.
+One of the main changes is the interface, which I personally really like.

-Besides that, they announced support for Blazor, MAUI, and even WebForms right inside Visual Studio.
+Besides that, they announced support for Blazor, MAUI, and even WebForms within Visual Studio itself.

 editor dentro de visual studio

-I want to take a special moment for code completion: the Roslyn team gave a presentation on how it works behind the scenes and how it uses machine learning.
+Let me make a point about code completion: the Roslyn team gave a presentation on how it works under the hood and that it uses machine learning.

 imagen4

-By the way, .NET 6 only works in Visual Studio 2022, not in previous versions.
+By the way, .NET 6 only works on Visual Studio 2022, not on earlier versions.

 3 - Azure

-There wasn't anything specifically about Azure, but it kept popping up in each presentation.
-For example, we saw improvements in cosmosDB during the Entity Framework talk, and saw some details about azure container apps when they discussed K8s.
+While there was no dedicated Azure session, they dropped tidbits in every presentation, for example, we saw improvements in cosmosDB during the Entity Framework talk, and azure container apps when talking about K8s.

-We did have a presentation about Azure Functions and its roadmap.
+But there was a presentation on Azure Functions and their roadmap.

 azure functions roadmap

-They mentioned that lots of .NET features/programs work better on Azure than on other platforms.
-Personally, I don't like this; I understand the economic motive, but it feels like a slap in the face to those of us who don't use Azure.
+They mentioned that many .NET programs/features work better on Azure than on other platforms.
+Personally, I don’t like this, I understand the economic reasons, but it’s a slap in the face for those of us who don’t use Azure.

 4 - Entity Framework Core 6

-Whether that's true or not, the difference is notable:
+Whether it’s true or not, the gap is becoming smaller:

 EF core perfomance

-Other points mentioned during this presentation included extending the number of data attributes you can assign to types; for instance, now you can specify
+Other aspects mentioned included an increased number of data attributes you can assign.
+For example, now you can specify

-The “Precision” attribute, and when you operate in the database, it automatically indicates the precision.
+The "Precision" attribute, so when you operate on the database, it automatically handles precision.

-Or when you need to map a type, you can do it all at once with default conventions in the dbcontext configuration
+Or when you have to map a type, you can now do it in one line via default conventions in the dbcontext configuration

 configurationBuilder.Properties<String>().HaveMaxLenght(200);